athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Padli.md

 abilities_mid:
   - name: ""
   - name: "Death Flame"
     desc: " (light) When Padli dies, his body combusts in a flash of white-hot flame.
-All creatures in a 20-foot burst take 6d10 fire damage (DC 28 Reflex check save).\n\nHis gear is unaffected by the flames and is left in a pile where he died."
+All creatures in a @Template[burst|distance:20] take 6d10 fire damage (DC 28 Reflex check save).\n\nHis gear is unaffected by the flames and is left in a pile where he died."

   - name: "Occult Ward"
     desc: "`pf2:r`  **Trigger** Padli attempts a saving throw against a spell cast by a creature he can see\n* * *\n\n**Effect** Padli gains a +2 circumstance bonus to the triggering save."